Parke Bancorp: Superior Operational Efficiency (NASDAQ:PKBK)

 Source: SEC filings

-Figure 4: PKBK' technology expenditure as a % of gross revenues
+Figure 4: PKBK's technology expenditure as a % of gross revenues

 Source: SEC filings